Trump announces Tom Homan, his former acting ICE director, will be administration’s ‘border czar’

 A career law enforcement officer, Homan served as the public face of the first Trump administration’s aggressive efforts to step up immigration enforcement before retiring in 2018.
 He served temporarily in the role from the beginning of the Trump administration, despite never being confirmed by the Senate, because he had already been the deputy in line for the job.

-Homan often took the microphone — including at White House briefings — to defend his agents’ arrests of undocumented immigrants, to call for more robust enforcement and to attack “sanctuary city” policies.
+Homan often took the microphone — including at White House briefings — to defend his agents’ arrests of undocumented immigrants and to call for more robust enforcement.
 At one point, he told Congress that undocumented immigrants “should be afraid.”

 Homan also oversaw an immigration system that placed a record number of immigrant children in US custody.
 In September 2017, Homan said at a public event that his agency would arrest undocumented people who came forward to care for the children, something previous administrations avoided.